JaiIrkal/News-Classifier/README.md

 # Object Detection
-This was the project created during my Coincent.AI internship training.
+This was my project during Coincent.AI internship training.
 I made use of Tensorflow and Keras libraries for this AI Project.
 The dataset is loaded through keras and CNN is created using Tensorflow.